 I’ve realized that through my life a very few people, here and there, fill or create a place in me which is otherwise void or almost nonexistent until I meet that person; suddenly my life has another whole unexpected aspect to it and I love that person for how they have changed and expanded and enriched my life.
 I am a new person because of and with that person and I like to think I’m a better person, too, and how could one not love a person who does such a wondrous thing to one’s life?
 Yes, I understand that the flavors of each love is different, but none of the loves diminishes any of my other loves even in the most infinitesimal amount; love seems to add to love in an unexpected and unexplainable and ever-expanding way.
 It’s really a marvelous and frightening and wondrous realization about this bottomless-well.

 Additionally, I have found that love can withstand the fadings-of-time that happen with so many other emotions…ironically, my mother died on Valentine’s Day 2002, and yet I find 16 years later that my sense of her and myself in relation to her—my love for her—has faded not one jot, not one tittle.
 I remember her hugs, I remember her voice, I remember her laugh—she laughed easily and well.
 After 16 years, one might expect a certain fading, but there are certain senses—perhaps they’re from the soul, not the mind—that just don’t fade.
-I still find myself thinking to phone her—at least for an instant—when something exciting or delightful happens, when my son and daughter were accepted to the college of their choice, or when they graduated.
+I still find myself thinking—at least for an instant—to phone her when something exciting or delightful happens, when my son and daughter were accepted to the college of their choice, or when they graduated.
 That sense of myself connected with my mom has persisted, as has my love for her and my sense of her love for me.